 In fact, eggs have always held special meaning and significance in our lives—as far back as human history has been recorded, eggs have had a unique status in the myths and folklore of our predecessors.
 For many cultures and beliefs around the world, eggs have been used to symbolize the genesis of gods, the earth and of life.

-And now with spring finally upon us, we thought it would be a great opportunity to take a distant look back at how different cultures around the world have used eggs to symbolize and understand the world.
+Read on to take a distant look back at how different cultures around the world have used eggs to symbolize and understand the world.